zeljkot/fables-kotlin/jee/README.md

-JEE example shows how to convert simple Java Enterprise Edition (JEE) from Java to Kotlin.
+Java EE example shows how to convert simple Java Enterprise Edition project from Java to Kotlin.
 It contains 4 modules showing different stage of conversion:

 * *java:* pure Java code.